Behind Trade Negotiations - GMs Reveal the Reality of Deal-Making

 Phantom Trades and Future Outlook

 NPB history contains numerous near-miss phantom trades.
-In the 1990s, a swap of the Giants' Hideki Matsui for Seibu's Kazuhiro Kiyohara was reportedly explored behind the scenes but abandoned over salary disparities and public backlash concerns.
+In the 1990s, a swap of the Yomiuri's Hideki Matsui for Seibu's Kazuhiro Kiyohara was reportedly explored behind the scenes but abandoned over salary disparities and public backlash concerns.
 In the 2010s, several major inter-league trades were considered but NPB expressed reservations about competitive balance impacts.
 Future discussions include stricter trade deadlines similar to MLB and activating multi-team three-way trades.
 A system reform proposal for trade activation was submitted at the 2024 owners' meeting and remains under deliberation.